Succinct Permutation Graphs: Preliminaries

-We carefully distinguish several related notions.
-First, given a permutation $\pi:[n] \to [n]$, the \emph{ordered permutation graph} induced by $\pi$, denoted $G_\pi = (V,E)$, has vertices $V=[n]$ and (undirected) edges $\{i,j\}\in E$ for all $i>j$ with $\pi^{-1}(i)<\pi^{-1}(j)$, \ie, if $\pi$ has an \emph{inversion} $(i,j)$.
-Note that given such an ordered permutation graph $G$, we can uniquely reconstruct the permutation $\pi$ with $G_\pi = G$: By setting $b_j$, for each vertex $j$, to the number of its neighbors $i$ with $i>j$, we obtain the inversion table $b_1,\ldots,b_n$ of the permutation, from which there is a well-known bijection to $\pi$ itself~\cite[\S5.1.1]{Knuth1998}.
-Hence, ordered permutation graphs and permutations are in bijection.
-Moreover, this yields a simple recognition algorithm for ordered permutation graphs: Compute $\pi$ as above and check if the given graph equals $G_\pi$.
-The ordered permutation graph $G_\pi$ can be characterized by its \emph{grid representation}, which is a collection of integer points in the plane associated with the vertices of $G_\pi$: a vertex $v$ is associated with the unique point $(v, \pi^{-1}(v))$ (see Fig. \ref{fig:example-small}).
+To avoid confusion in counting results, we carefully distinguish three related notions for PGs.
+First, given a permutation $\pi:[n] \to [n]$, the \emph{ordered PG} induced by $\pi$, denoted $G_\pi = (V,E)$, has vertices $V=[n]$ and (undirected) edges $\{i,j\}\in E$ for all $i>j$ with $\pi^{-1}(i)<\pi^{-1}(j)$, \ie, if $\pi$ has an \emph{inversion} $(i,j)$.
+Given an ordered PG $G$, we can uniquely reconstruct the permutation $\pi$ with $G_\pi = G$: By setting $b_j$, for each vertex $j$, to the number of its neighbors $i$ with $i>j$, we obtain the inversion table $b_1,\ldots,b_n$ of the permutation, from which there is a well-known bijection to $\pi$ itself~\cite[\S5.1.1]{Knuth1998}.
+Hence, ordered PGs and permutations are in bijection.
+This yields a simple recognition algorithm for ordered PGs: Compute $\pi$ as above and check if the given graph equals $G_\pi$.
+The ordered PG $G_\pi$ can be characterized by its \emph{grid representation}, which is a collection of integer points in the plane associated with the vertices of $G_\pi$: a vertex $v$ is associated with the unique point $(v, \pi^{-1}(v))$ (see \wref{fig:example-small}).
 A useful property of the grid representation is that the neighbors of the vertex $v$ are exactly those vertices whose points are located in the top left or the lower right quadrant around the point of $v$.